wekuume/wekuume-content/en/topics/practice-4-safe-social-networks/3-facebook-chat/1-1-intro.md

 ---
 title: Communicate securely on Facebook
 ---
-Learn to encrypt your Facebook voice calls and instant messages.
+- **Learn to encrypt your Facebook voice calls and instant messages**